juji-io/site/blog/a-step-to-step-guide-how-to-make-a-multi-purpose-chatbot-no-coding-required.md

 Again, most chatbot platforms leave the challenges of maintaining and resuming a conversation context to chatbot designers or developers, who must painstakingly recognize all potential interruptions and add "reprompts" to resume a conversation.
 This process is also impractical and infeasible as the number of tasks or intents grows.

-# 3-Step Solution to Making Multi-Purpose Chatbots
+# 3-Step Solution to Multi-Purpose Chatbots

-To relieve chatbot designers or developers from tracking and maintaining a conversation context, Juji offers a solution that enables chatbot designers/developers to make a multi-purpose chatbots in three steps with no coding.
+To relieve chatbot designers or developers from manually tracking and maintaining a conversation context, Juji offers a solution that enables chatbot designers/developers to make a multi-purpose chatbots in three steps with no coding.

 ## A Practical Example